ABHIRAM-CREATOR06/Satellight-Tracker/README.md

 # 🌍 Satellight Tracker 🚀

-*A Terminal User Interface (TUI) application for real-time satellite tracking.*
+*A Terminal User Interface (TUI) application for real-time satellite tracking with a website leading to downlaod page*

 ## 📌 Overview
 Satellight Tracker is a **Rust-based TUI application** that provides real-time satellite trajectory tracking.